Stanley Kubrick: The Exhibition

 Dan Baldwin: The End of Innocence

-British artist Dan Baldwin juxtaposes childlike and strangely sinister imagery in his collage-esque output that ranges from paintings to ceramics – currently on show at pop-up space on West 14th Street in New York.
+British artist Dan Baldwin juxtaposes childlike and strangely sinister imagery in his collage-esque output that ranges from paintings to ceramics – currently on show at a pop-up space on West 14th Street in New York.
 The chaotic throwing together of seemingly mismatched components in his pieces pays homage to the vanitas (meaning “vanity”) tradition of still-life painting that rose to prominence in the Netherlands in the 16th and 17th centuries.
 The style confronted viewers with the transient, disposable nature of objects collected throughout a life.
 Baldwin presents artefacts from his own life for analysis – with pieces such as a bronze sculpture of a young girl being adorned by a dress once belonging to the artist’s wife.

 446 West 14th Street.
 Open Monday to Sunday, 10.30-18.30.
 Until 2 November.